Infant Feeding & GI Issues

 The Problem: Gut dysbiosis refers to an imbalance of "good" and "bad" bacteria and flora in the gastrointestinal track.
 More and more studies are elucidating the impact of the microbiome on GI health.
 Infant studies have found that a lack of beneficial bacteria (often referred to as probiotics) and an over population of harmful bacteria can cause the ph of the bowels to become increasingly high, causing irritation in the lining of the gut (visible when mucous sloughs off), food allergies and other long term health health conditions.
 Symptoms of gut dysbiosis often include colic, mucous in the stools, diaper rash, eczema, cradle cap, foul smelling stools/gas, and atypical stooling frequency (either very frequent, such as 6+ times per day, or infrequent, such as less than daily).

 How it Happens: It is thought that mothers pass on their own microbiome to their infants during pregnancy.
 This means that whatever the balance of mother's gut flora will become baby's flora.
 Additionally, the mode of delivery has a major impact on the infant's gut health.
-This is partly due to exposure to beneficial bacteria during vaginal deliveries, but it is probably impacted even more by the standard practice of giving mothers IV antibiotics during their csection which also cross over to baby during surgery.
+This is partly due to exposure to beneficial bacteria during vaginal deliveries, but it is probably impacted even more by the standard practice of giving mothers IV antibiotics if they are Group B positive and/or during their csection which also cross over to baby.
 Although antibiotics can prevent life threatening infections, they kill off much of the good bacteria that inhabit not only mother and baby's gut flora but also mother's breast microbiome.
 Studies have found that the beneficial bacteria strain B. Infantis that used to be present in breastmilk generations ago are no longer found in most mother's breast microbiome.
 This is probably a result of generations of antibiotic use changing the microbiome of humans all around the globe.
-Studies have also found that supplementing these same beneficial probiotics to formula-fed babies is useless as the bacteria need breastmilk to survive.
+Studies have also found that supplementing these same beneficial probiotics to formula-fed babies is less effective as the bacteria need breastmilk to survive.
 Unfortunately, the lack of these beneficial probiotics make it harder for mother and baby to digest and increase gastrointestinal irritation.

 Solutions: Studies have found that diets rich in diverse fruits and vegetables for adults or exclusive breastmilk for babies help feed a healthy microbiome.
 Sugar, on the other hand, feeds predatory bacteria.
 Fermented foods such as raw sauerkraut and kombucha are replete with probiotics.
 Mothers can try to incorporate these foods into her diet.
 Over the counter probiotic supplements are also being increasingly used to help improve gut health.
 Studies have found that when mothers take a high dose of probiotics contain the strains L. Gasseri and L. Salivarius their risk of mastitis decreases significantly (especially if they had antibiotic exposure in the past year) and some of these helpful probiotics transfer to baby while breastfeeding.
 For infants, the probiotic with the most clinical success in studies is L. Infantis produced by the company Evivo.
-We have seen dramatic improvements for babies with GI discomfort after taking a month of Evivo.
+We have seen dramatic improvements for babies with GI discomfort with a month of Evivo.
+Within days bowel movements patterns normalize (1-4 per day), diaper rash resolves and fussiness improves.
 Issues like mucous or blood in the stools and cradle cap have often been completely reversed, while baby's tolerance of difficult-to-digest foods like dairy have improved.
+Its amazing how much good bacteria support our immune system and gut health!

 Gastroesophageal Acid Reflux (GERD)